Κείμενο: Simon Difford (sponsored by Ketel One vodka)

 Vodka is the purest of spirits so the nuances between one brand and another can be subtle.
-Hence the promotional literature that accompanies the various brands tend to revolve around the same seven beliefs.
-Challenged by this Ketel One vodka asked me to explore each of these myths / truths:
+Hence the promotional literature that accompanies vodka brands tends to revolve around the same seven perceived benefits.
+Challenged by this, Ketel One vodka asked me to explore each of these myths / truths:

 Are these myths or truths?

 Vodka can be made from pretty much anything containing fermentable sugars, or starch that can be turned into fermentable sugars.
 Obviously the raw material used will affect the flavour of the finished vodka to a less or greater degree.
 But to what degree?